Skip to main content

 Men should seek preventive care and pay attention to small symptoms.

-Ignoring even small signs of a problem can lead to delayed diagnoses—sometimes after a condition has progressed and become much harder to treat.
+Ignoring even small signs of a health concern can lead to delayed diagnoses — sometimes after a condition has progressed and become much harder to treat.

-“It’s common for men to shrug off what they think of as small problems,” says Jesse Nye, DO, a physician for PeaceHealth Medical Group Clinic in Friday Harbor.
+“It’s common for men to shrug off what they think of as small problems,” says Jesse Nye, DO, a family medicine doctor for PeaceHealth Medical Group Clinic in Friday Harbor.
 “We like to feel invincible.
 Unfortunately, that doesn’t make the problems go away and it can make things worse.”

-Just like fixing small things around the house or making sure the cars get routine maintenance, men feel better and have more peace of mind when they’ve made time to proactively care for their physical and mental wellbeing.
+Just like fixing small things around the house or making sure the cars get routine maintenance, men feel better and have more peace of mind when they proactively care for their physical and mental well-being.

 Where to focus